What if your home loan also came with a credit card? Well in some cases they sort of do, as that’s basically what a line of credit is.

 How to calculate monthly interest on a line of credit

 While line of credit interest rates may be higher, remember you only pay interest on what you actually use, and you don’t have to make regular or monthly repayments.
 In some cases you don’t even have to make repayments until you hit your credit limit, which is a stark contrast to standard home loans which have mandatory minimum monthly repayments.

 Interest on a line of credit is calculated on the remaining balance in the account, similar to a credit card which accrues interest on any amount you haven’t fully paid off.
 If you have a $200,000 line of credit loan and withdraw $50,000 to spend on your lavish wedding, then it’s just that $50,000 that gets charged interest, and not the remaining $150,000.

-What can you use line of credit loans for?
+What is a line of credit good for?